 A final rule that the federal banking agencies issued in November 2021 requires banking organizations to notify their primary federal regulator of significant computer security incidents within 36 hours of determining that such an incident has occurred.
-The compliance date of this rule is May 1, 2022.

 In 2018, the State of California enacted the California Consumer Privacy Act ("CCPA").
 The CCPA requires covered businesses to comply with requirements that give consumers the right to know what information is being collected from them and whether such information is sold or disclosed to third parties.
 The statute also allows consumers to access, delete, and prevent the sale of personal information that has been collected by covered businesses in certain circumstances.
 The CCPA does not apply to personal information collected, processed, sold, or disclosed pursuant to the GLBA or the California Financial Information Privacy Act.
 We believe we are a covered business under the CCPA.
-The CCPA became effective on January 1, 2020.
 While we are continuing to evaluate the potential impact of the CCPA on our business, the CCPA could increase our costs.